mosaicml/streaming/docs/source/dataset_configuration/shuffling.md

 ### Shuffle-block-based algorithms

 If your dataset has not been pre-shuffled, or you are using multiple streams, you should use a shuffle-block-based algorithm.
-The `py1e`, `py1br`, and `py1b` shuffles use the `shuffle_block_size` parameter, which determines how many samples within each canonical node are shuffled at once.
+The `py1e` and `py1br`shuffles use the `shuffle_block_size` parameter, which determines how many samples within each canonical node are shuffled at once.
 You should set `shuffle_block_size` to be larger than the number of samples in a single shard (usually, at least 10x) for a high quality shuffle.

 #### `'py1e'` (default)